kamaldinesh/bench_devops_assignments-dev/README.md

 # CalculatorMvcProject - DevOps Pipeline

 This project implements a CI/CD pipeline to build, test, analyze, and deploy a Maven-based Java web application (CalculatorMvcProject).
-The pipeline supports two environments (dev and prod), uploads artifacts to Artifactory, builds Docker images, pushes them to Docker Hub, and runs the application in a container.
+The pipeline supports two environments (dev and prod), uploads artifacts to Artifactory, builds Docker images, pushes them to Docker Hub, and runs the application in a container .

 ## Table of Contents
 - [Overview](#overview)